 We adjusted the terminology used to describe the queries running down the left-hand side of our scoring matrix and added additional explanatory text to the info-boxes.
 This has no impact on the scores and methodology.
 It has been done following user feedback to improve clarity.

 Top-line Messaging on Climate Policy: BDI's top-line messaging on climate policy is mixed.
 In a May 2022 policy paper, the association supported carbon-neutrality by the ‘mid-century’ in line with IPCC timelines, as well as advocating for government policy like carbon pricing and a global carbon price floor to reach those targets.
 In a May 2021 consultation response, BDI did not support increasing the ambition of Germany's climate neutrality to 2045, questioning its feasibility and arguing that it would lessen ambition among other European nations.
 However, in a November 2021 briefing, the association appeared to accept the new target.
-In a March 2021 position paper on the EU Fit for 55 package, BDI maintained that competitiveness and carbon leakage protection should be incorporated in future climate policy.
-It also did not support the ‘Fit for 55’ package proposals in a November 2021 briefing, describing them as “massively price-increasing” without carbon leakage protections.
-The association has communicated support for the Paris Agreement goals and implementing NDC commitments in June 2022, and criticized the lack of progress made at COP26 in a Handelsblatt article in November 2021.
+The entity did not support the ‘Fit for 55’ package proposals in a November 2021 briefing, describing them as “massively price-increasing” without carbon leakage protections.
+The association has communicated support for the Paris Agreement goals and implementing NDC commitments in June 2022, and criticized the lack of progress made at COP27 in a tweet in November 2022.

 Engagement with Climate-Related Regulations: BDI’s overall engagement with climate-related regulations in the EU appears to be mostly negative.
 The association did not seem to support the EU’s 2030 GHG emissions reduction target in a September 2021 joint statement.
-In November 2021 in response to an EU public consultation, BDI opposed the EU's carbon border adjustment mechanism (CBAM), describing the proposal as "premature" and stating its position as "generally skeptical to the unilateral introduction of CBAMs", advocating for the continuation of the free allocation of emissions allowances in the EU ETS until 2030 and supporting participation in the CBAM on a voluntary basis.
-Additionally, in an EU public consultation response in November 2021, BDI appeared to take a negative position on the reform of the EU ETS, emphasizing the threat of carbon leakage and advocating for the continuation of protection measures such as indirect cost compensation.
+In November 2021 in response to an EU public consultation, BDI opposed the EU's carbon border adjustment mechanism (CBAM), describing the proposal as "premature" and stating its position as "generally skeptical to the unilateral introduction of CBAMs", advocating for the continuation of the free allocation of emissions allowances in the EU ETS until 2030.
+Additionally, in a position paper published in September 2022, BDI advocated for the CBAM to only be applied to sectors that support it and emphasized the carbon leakage risk of reducing the number of free emissions allowances in the EU ETS, and not supporting the extension of the EU ETS for the aviation sector to international flights.

-In a September 2021 position paper BDI also appeared to not support the expansion of the EU ETS to cover international aviation.
-Furthermore, in November 2021 in response to an EU public consultation, BDI opposed the proposed zero emission standard within the EU CO2 Standards for Light Duty Vehicles, stating that “German industry rejects a de facto ban on vehicles with internal combustion engines” and advocating for a 90% reduction target instead in a June 2022 press release.
+In November 2021 in response to an EU public consultation, BDI opposed the proposed zero emission standard within the EU CO2 Standards for Light Duty Vehicles, stating that “German industry rejects a de facto ban on vehicles with internal combustion engines” and advocating for a 90% reduction target instead in a June 2022 press release.

-Following the Russian invasion of Ukraine, Siegfried Russwurm was quoted in a February 2022 Handelsblatt interview questioning the feasibility of bringing forward the phase-out of coal without endangering security of energy supply and since then BDI repeatedly advocated for increasing the use of Germany’s coal infrastructure, including in a July 2022 press release.
+Following the Russian invasion of Ukraine, Siegfried Russwurm was quoted in a February 2022 Handelsblatt interview questioning the feasibility of bringing forward the phase-out of coal without endangering security of energy supply and in a press release in August 2022, Russwurm supported the re-connection of already phased out coal plants.
 However, in a March 2022 briefing the association supported the decarbonization of industry, advocating for carbon contracts for difference to aid industrial decarbonization in steel, cement and chemical products.
 In a December 2021 press release, BDI supported the decarbonization of transport via rail and the transition to a low-carbon energy sector via renewable hydrogen, although it advocated for "pragmatic" regulations on what hydrogen is considered sustainable.